Attention spans and how to focus better

 Improving your focus to help you power through tasks can be gratifying unto itself.
-Not only will you enjoy better performance, you may also find your overall lifestyle changes for the better, too.
-An out-of-balance 'work-life balance' is frequently cited as the main cause of employee dissatisfaction.
+Not only will you enjoy better performance, but you may also find your overall lifestyle changes for the better too.
+An out-of-balance ‘work-life balance’ is frequently cited as the main cause of employee dissatisfaction.
 Studies have actually found that upping your productivity may be key to perfecting it rather than focusing on the status of your work-life balance.
 And, of course, better focus ultimately starts at home.

 How to improve focus with better sleep

 Whatever your goals might be – finishing a project, closing a deal, getting through a back-log of paperwork – quality sleep is a must.
 You’re not going to get much of anything done, or at least done well, if you’re exhausted.
 It’s well documented that sleep affects work productivity.
 And it’s no wonder that many of the world’s most productive geniuses took power naps to keep their energy up.
 If you’re leading a team, your time is probably too valuable to be spent on afternoon naps, but you should still make sure you’re getting the rest you need every night, or even take what opportunities you can during the day.
 A team that is remote or spread across several floors may tempt you to go running between departments or devices to keep your project on track.
 Fortunately, Dropbox helps remove the need to do either, and even five minutes of sitting down and collecting your thoughts can do wonders for your focus and your brain health.